mkemmerz/WhatsAppMessageAnalyzer/README.md

 ## short description of this small project

 The Analyzer does a simple overview of your chatting behavior with someone on WhatsApp.
+This project still may have some messy code so I am really sorry for this.

 The file of the chat can be exported in WhatsApp (Android) or directly in WhatsApp Web (right click on chat -> archive chat).